dayanand17/android/README.md

-# android
+# Android App
-App which triggers alarm and notifications according to the timetable.
+This app triggers the notifications and alarm which are directly taken from the server.
+This app uses a never-ending service,intents and broadcast receivers to acheive this.